ORTIZ v. LIFEPOINT HEALTH, INC.

 CASE NO.: D-101-CV-2020-01561

-Case involved a vacuum extraction, shoulder dystocia, and fetal demise of LGA infant with multiple skull fractures on autopsy and an informed consent claim for removal of mother’s left ovary during eventual c-section.
-Plaintiff did not timely exhaust administrative remedies against OB and midwife so they were not apart of the trial.
-We represented the parent company, Lifepoint Health, Inc., the subsidiary hospital support center was represented by CJ Gideon out of Nashville, Joe Farchione and Wheeler Trigg out of Denver had the hospital.
-Plaintiffs were represented by Senator Joe Cervantes (chair of the NM judiciary committee).
+The case involved a vacuum extraction, shoulder dystocia, and fetal demise of LGA infant with multiple skull fractures on autopsy and an informed consent claim for removal of mother’s left ovary during eventual c-section.
+Plaintiff did not timely exhaust administrative remedies against OB and midwife so they were not a part of the trial.
+TMS represented the hospital’s parent company, Lifepoint Health, Inc.

-In closing, Plaintiff asked for $65 million in compensatory damages and suggested another $80 million in punitives and asked the jury to apportion almost all fault to the corporate defendants.
-(In New Mexico, they don’t have to give this number at all, we first heard it in closing, and still the jury is not limited by it!)
+In closing, Plaintiffs asked for $65 million in compensatory damages and suggested another $80 million in punitives and asked the jury to apportion almost all fault to the corporate defendants.